ThizThizzyDizzy/tree-feller/README.md

 If you are unable to pinpoint the problem, I’m happy to help on discord or GitHub.
 Make sure to provide the config, startup logs, and the debug information from /treefeller debug

+### 1.12?
+It's difficult enough to maintain 1.13-1.15 already.

+If you want a tree feller for 1.12 or lower, find a different plugin.

 ## Tips/Fun Facts
 ### You can use the tree feller for ores
 Add trees using ore for the trunk and with leaves disabled: